Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/assets-components/geo-map/index.md

 Then create a new textfield component in the Metadata Schema Editor and specify a "Map to property" of `./jcr:content/metadata/location` and ensure the field is disabled.
 This field will be automatically replaced with the map component when the asset editor is loaded.

 ![Asset Editor Configuration](images/schema-editor.png)

+* [Download the AEM Content Package](./acs-aem-commons.assets-geolocation-map-DEMO-SNAPSHOT.zip) that installs the required Wrapper Client Libraries and activates the CustomComponentActivatorListServlet.

 <!--
 ### Legacy (pre-3.2.0 approach)